falcosecurity/falco/README.md

 Full reports of various security audits can be found [here](./audits/).

-In addition, you can refer to the [falco security](https://github.com/falcosecurity/falco/security) and [libs security](https://github.com/falcosecurity/libs/security) sections for detailed updates on security advisories and policies.
+In addition, you can refer to the [falco](https://github.com/falcosecurity/falco/security) and [libs](https://github.com/falcosecurity/libs/security) security sections for detailed updates on security advisories and policies.

 To report security vulnerabilities, please follow the community process outlined in the documentation found [here](https://github.com/falcosecurity/.github/blob/main/SECURITY.md).